In observance of Labor Day, our offices will be closed on Monday, Sept. 7th.

 The currency in Japan is the Japanese yen.
 Please review the current exchange rate for the yen.

-Tipping: Tipping is not a common practice in Japan and is not expected.
-10 % service charges are usually added to restaurant bills and no further tipping is necessary.
+Tipping is not a common practice in Japan and is not expected.
+10% service charges are usually added to restaurant bills and no further tipping is necessary.

 The best items to shop for in Japan are pearls, silks, pottery, cloisonné, lanterns, furniture, lacquerware, dolls, red coral, cameras, karate gear, green tea, carp kites, Imari porcelain, good-luck charms from shrines, and packaged seaweed.

-Voltage: 100 V; Plugs A, B. View more information about electrical standards around the world.
+100 volts.
+Plugs A, B. View more information about electrical standards around the world.